usnistgov/ARIAC_docs/docs/competition/orders.rst

       The competition time is set when the competitor starts the competition with the service call :rosservice:`/ariac/start_competition`.
 This is different from the simulation time which is set when Gazebo starts.

     For each trial, the first order always uses a time-based condition with the value 0.
-This ensures the first order is announced as soon as the competitor starts the competition. :numref:`time-based-condition` shows an example of a time-based condition where an ordered is announced at :yaml:`10.5` seconds into the competition.
+This ensures the first order is announced as soon as the competitor starts the competition. :numref:`time-based-condition` shows an example of a time-based condition where an order is announced at :yaml:`10.5` seconds into the competition.

     .. code-block:: yaml
       :caption: Time-based condition.